 Network mapping

-Network mapping is the activity of gaining insight into the organization and social connections of a given network.
-It allows individuals to be singled out for extra scrutiny, arrest, or recruitment as informants.
+Network mapping is the process by which an adversary gains insight into the organization and social relationships of a given network.
+By gaining this insight, an adversary can select individuals for additional scrutiny, arrest, or recruitment as informants.

 The State very frequently uses social media friends lists (a form of open-source intelligence) for network mapping because they do not require a warrant or legal authorization.